Integrating Skype for Business with Pexip Infinity

 Pexip Infinity enables full interoperability between Microsoft's H.264 SVC/RTV/RDP and H.263, H.264, VP8 (WebRTC) and BFCP/H.239 for truly seamless video and content sharing in any-to-any configurations, such as multiparty conferences.

 In addition to enabling SfB/Lync participants to join conferences hosted on Pexip Infinity, Pexip Infinity can act as a gateway between SfB/Lync and standards-based endpoints.
-This enables SfB/Lync clients to receive and initiate point-to-point calls with H.323/SIP endpoints and registered Infinity Connect clients, and invite those devices into a SfB/Lync meeting while retaining the native meeting experience on each device.
+This enables SfB/Lync clients to receive and initiate point-to-point calls with H.323/SIP endpoints and registered Connect app clients, and invite those devices into a SfB/Lync meeting while retaining the native meeting experience on each device.

 * Note that where this documentation refers to "SfB/Lync", it represents both Microsoft Skype for Business and Lync unless stated otherwise.

 Pexip Infinity can be integrated with SfB/Lync in three ways: